usoendesahn/jsawesome/SoftwareUpdate.txt

-Add Amazon Sagemaker Docs integrations page (#7293)
+Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)